osu-crypto/libPSI/README.md

 Other options can be seen by executing with no arguments.
 ## Help

-Contact Peter Rindal `rindalp@oregonstate.edu` for any assistance on building or running the library.
+Contact Peter Rindal `peterrindal@gmail.com` for any assistance on building or running the library.